ImDuong/DeepOceanDriver/README.md

 ### Requirements for Building Deep Ocean Services
 - For DODriver and DOClient, developers needs `Visual Studio 2017 / 2019` (along with `C++ workload`), `Windows 10 SDK`, `Windows 10 Driver Kit (WDK)`
-	+ After installing these prerequisites, `Empty WDM Driver` should appears a project template in `Visual Studio`
+	+ After installing these prerequisites, `Empty WDM Driver` should appear a project template in `Visual Studio`

 - For DOClientHelper, Golang is required to be installed (of course :v). `go mod` might take place to install the essential libraries.